microsoft/FabricRTIWorkshop/docs/workshop.md

 ## 13. Stop the notebook
 At this point you've completed the lab, so you may stop running the notebook.
 1. Open the notebook "Generate synthetic events" from your workspace and click **Stop** on the last code cell if its still running.
-2. (Optionally) You can click **Cancel All** on the top menu or click the stop red-sequare button to Stop session.
+2. (Optionally) You can click **Cancel All** on the top menu or click the stop red-square button to Stop session.
 These only appear when your session is active or the notebook is running.
 ![alt text](assets/fabrta60.png)
 3. (Optionally) "LabAdmin" can click **Monitor** on the left Menu, search for "generate", click the 3-dots (...) next to the notebook "In progress" status and click **Cancel**.
 ![StopAllNotebooks](assets/StopAllNotebooks.png "Monitor - click 3-dots per item to Cancel")